Terenceyuyue/varFEM/README.md

 ## 1-D problems

 FEM1D.m and main_FEM1D.m introduce FEM programming of one dimensional problems.
 The assembly of stiffness matrix and load vector is explained in detail.
-The final sparse assembling index is now replaced by
+The final sparse assembling index of iFEM is now replaced by

 ```
 ii = reshape(repmat(elem,Ndof,1), [], 1);